-- the prevention of crime and disorder;
+- the prevention of crime and disorder; 0

-- public safety;
+- public safety; 0

-- o the prevention of public nuisance; and
+- the prevention of public nuisance; and 0

 - the protection of children from harm.
+0

 Each of the four licensing objectives is of equal importance and there are no other objectives, so that the four licensing objectives are paramount at all times.